ryandeussing/jimhopper/_healing-and-happiness/stages-of-recovery-copy.md

 Most importantly, there are very effective therapy methods that have been proven, through years of clinical experience and research, to bring great relief and healing by transforming memories and responses to reminders of harmful childhood experiences.

 (Please note: None of these methods ‘erase’ memories, and they are not designed to ‘recover’ memories.
-If you have personal questions about this issue, see [Personal Questions](/child-abuse/recovered-memories/personal-questions/)&nbsp;under [Recovered Memories](/child-abuse/recovered-memories/).)
+If you have personal questions about this issue, see [Personal Questions](/child-abuse/recovered-memories/personal-questions/) under [Recovered Memories](/child-abuse/recovered-memories/).)

-One of the most research-supported approaches for processing traumatic memories is&nbsp;[EMDR](http://1in6.org/man-educating-myself/emdr/)&nbsp;(a page I wrote for 1in6).
+One of the most research-supported approaches for processing traumatic memories is [EMDR](http://1in6.org/man-educating-myself/emdr/) (a page I wrote for 1in6).
 This method can rapidly transform traumatic memories into non-traumatic ones – and you don’t have to talk about them in detail, if at all, making it a great option for some men and woman.

 Again, the main point here is that *there are effective and relatively rapid methods for dealing with intensely distressing memories*.
 People do not have to be tortured by them for years.